joshualande/joshualande.github.io/_drafts/2014-02-15-introduction-apache-pig-examples.md

 # Key Differences Between SQL and Pig

-Although conceptually similar, in practice
-SQL and Pig are different in implementation.
+Although conceptually similar, SQL and Pig are have several practical differences from SQL.
+In this section, I will describe how it is different.
+But if you want to get started or aren't farmilliar with SQL, feel free to skip ahead.

 * Simpler commands, written one after another.
 * Conceptually, the code creates temporary tables, more similar to programming languages.
+* Nested tables.
+* More complicated data types like tuples, bags, etc. Why is this useful in the big data error.
+* Schema on read/not write.

 Whereas